 Two Master degrees

 The dual award program results in two degrees: Master of Cultural Heritage from Deakin, and Master of World Heritage from BTU.
 The BTU degree focuses on World Heritage management; the Deakin program encompasses cultural heritage in three interlinked formats: places, objects and collections and intangible cultural heritage.
 Both courses are recognised world leaders in these fields of heritage education.

 The aim is to educate museum and heritage management specialists with cross-sectoral knowledge.
 They will be able to identify, assess, protect, manage and promote cultural heritage objects, collections, sites and archives, with a special focus on intangible heritage knowledge and practices.

 Employers in the museum and heritage fields are increasingly looking at postgraduate study for entry into the profession.
 The dual award programs at Deakin University and BTU provide the skills, knowledge and experiences you need for employment in this diverse sector.
-Your international exposure brings valuable perspectives: BTU’s connection with the World Heritage Centre at UNESCO in Paris adds a special benefit to your heritage education.
+Your international exposure brings valuable perspectives: the standing of both universities with UNESCO adds benefits to your heritage education.

 Gaining practical experience is vital for finding employment.
 Many of our students who are not already in the sector undertake volunteering and internships to build up job experience.
 A group internship in Melbourne and a study project in Cottbus are built into the dual award, underlining the development of teamwork talents in an industry environment.